narrative-environments/CourseCompendium/index.md

 If you need help, please read our [readme file](README.md).

-So far, we only have seven definitions:
+So far, we have eight entries:

 * [Actant](actant.md)
 * [Actantial Model - Greimas](Actantial-Model-Greimas.md)